Five of United's best visits to new grounds

-Manchester United will add a 58th away ground to the list of those we have visited in the Premier League when we travel to the Tottenham Hotspur Stadium on Friday.
+Manchester United will add a 59th away ground to the list of those we have visited in the Premier League when we travel to the Brentford Community Stadium on Wednesday.

-While we have been acquainted with venues like Villa Park, Anfield and Stamford Bridge for many a year, there are plenty of destinations which have only sprung up in the Premier League era.
+While we have been acquainted with venues like Villa Park, Anfield and Stamford Bridge for many a year, there are plenty of destinations which have only sprung up in the Premier League era, with the Bees' new ground replacing their cherished Griffin Park home in 2020.

 RIVERSIDE STADIUM (3-0 V MIDDLESBROUGH, MAY 1996)